MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-K-Testing-Sites-Forms-Equipment-Supplies-Used-Alcohol-Testing/section-40.225.md

 ##### § 40.225 What form is used for an alcohol test? #####

-Link to an amendment published at 82 FR 52246, Nov.
-13, 2017.

 (a) The DOT Alcohol Testing Form (ATF) must be used for every DOT alcohol test.
 The ATF must be a three-part carbonless manifold form.
 The ATF is found in Appendix G to this part.
-You may view this form on the ODAPC web site (*http://www.dot.gov/ost/dapc*).
+You may view this form on the ODAPC web site (*http://www.transportation.gov/odapc*).

 (b) As an employer in the DOT alcohol testing program, you are not permitted to modify or revise the ATF except as follows: